Do AP Scores Matter for College Admissions?

 If you plan on taking AP exams, it's essential to start preparing early.
 Study guides, practice exams, peer study groups, and online resources are available to help you prepare.
 You may also opt to take AP courses in high school to better prepare for the exams.
 These courses are designed to be college-level and can provide you with the skills and knowledge needed to succeed on the exams.

-Now that you know if AP test scores matter, you are one step closer to building an intelligent list of colleges for your future.
+Now that you know if AP exam scores matter, you are one step closer to building an intelligent list of colleges for your future.
 But don't stop there.